shashankmehta/shashankmehta.github.com/_posts/2012-12-11-working-at-sdslabs.markdown

 2. We don't care about how much programming you know right now as long as you can convince us that you _can_ do it and you have the aptitude for it.
 I did not know programming when I applied.
 4. If you think that joining SDS is going to get you a high paying job in some software company 4 years later then please stay away.
 No I'm not saying SDS does _not_ give an advantage (it does) but we don't want people who only and only care about package.
 5. If you are a CS undergrad and are applying just because it is something in your field, please stay away!
 We want self motivated people.
-6. If you are a bond, don't apply, just COME TO LAB!